 If you want a guaranteed value payout, Agreed/Guaranteed Value coverage is the best option.
 With this type of coverage, insurance companies agree to pay the agreed value of the insured car.
-The full value limits offer agreed upon by both the insurer and insured.
+The full value limits offer is agreed upon by both the insurer and the insured.
 Car collectors must have the car appraised to determine its proven value.
 The downside of this policy is its availability.
 Only specialty insurers offer this type of coverage.
 Furthermore, the guaranteed value coverage premium is typically more expensive than the stated value policy.

 Which is Better?

 When it comes to classic car insurance, the agreed value coverage is better.
 With the guaranteed maximum value payout, who wouldn’t prefer the agreed value policy?
 However, car collectors must consider some factors to determine if they need a guaranteed value policy.
 As agreed value offers guaranteed maximum value payout, the cost to replace a classic car is costly.

 - The car is high in value and hard to find.

 - You want to make sure of the guaranteed value of your vehicle.

 - The insured vehicle won’t lose value as it ages and may increase its value over time.

 - You can afford to pay more to protect and secure your vehicle’s value.

 Stated value coverage is suitable for people who want to provide enough protection to their collectible cars but cannot afford to pay such high premiums.
 The only difference is the guaranteed payout in the event of theft or total loss.
 With adequate safety practices, the risk of car theft and total loss would be significantly lower.